cashshuffle/spec/CASHFUSION.md

 When this message is received, the client can derive which ordering place he has been assigned by comparing each payload to his own.

 ## Phase 4.
-Covert announcement of inputs
+Covert Announcement of Inputs

 Once message 3B has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 9 different instances (one for each input) of the following message: